How does breast milk donation work? Can I donate? Or receive donated breast milk for my baby? And what are breast milk banks?

-Most breast milk banks are non-profit organisations and they will not pay the donors.
-As such, they have a mission and invest their profits earnings into what is needed to fulfil their mission.
-They consider breast milk donation as a voluntary and altruistic act from generous women who want, simply, help others.
+Most breast milk banks are non-profit organizations, and they will not pay the donors.
+As such, they have a mission and invest their profits into what is needed to fulfill their mission.
+They consider breast milk donation as a voluntary and altruistic act from generous women who simply want to help others.

 How Can I get donated breast milk for my baby?

-Receiving donated breast milk for your child maybe more difficult than to become a donor.
-Donated milk will in most places mainly be provided to hospitalized babies.
+Receiving donated breast milk for your child may be more difficult than becoming a donor.
+Donated milk will, in most places, mainly be provided to hospitalized babies.

 However, if your baby does have a need for donated milk, one possible way forward is to contact your healthcare provider for a prescription.
 The possibilities and processes will vary between countries.

-Some examples of reasons why your baby may be prescibed outpatient donor milk include being pretern, failure to thrive, allergy to cow’s milk and soy milk, Crohn’s disease, some infectious diseases, and healing from surgery.
-Donor milk may also prescibed due to maternal health complications, multiples birth, or adoption.
+Some examples of reasons why your baby may be prescribed outpatient donor milk include being preterm, failure to thrive, allergy to cow’s milk and soy milk, Crohn’s disease, some infectious diseases, and healing from surgery.
+Donor milk may also prescribed due to maternal health complications, multiple births, or adoption.

-Please note these are just examples, and you need to contact your hospital or health care providor to discuss your particular situation.
+Please note these are just examples, and you need to contact your hospital or healthcare provider to discuss your particular situation.